laumansillaa/CryptoWalletApp/back/README.md

 You must send no data.

+The possible respnses are:
-The only possible respnse is the user data stored in an object (status 200) with the following data: firstname, lastname, email, password, phone, pin.
+- The user data stored in an object (status 200).
 For example:
 ```
   {
     firstname: "someFirstname",